CMMC Phase One started November 10! Here's everything you need to know.

 In the “CUI overlay” included in the supplemental material to NIST SP 800-171 revision 3, NIST indicates that SR-12 is satisfied by the NIST SP 800-53 control MP-6:

-The SP 800-53 security control MP-6 is represented as the SP 800-171 security requirement 3.8.3
+The NIST 800-53 security control MP-6 is represented as the SP 800-171 security requirement 3.8.3

 Clearly, MP-6 refers to procedures that occur prior to disposal while SR-12 refers to the process of secure disposal directly.
 Obviously, these are closely related, but they are not the same.
-Instead of merging the two controls we are left with an open question about how to address SR-12.
+Instead of merging the two controls, we are left with an open question about how to address SR-12.

 I don’t think defense contractors will be required to implement (and have that implementation assessed by CMMC) for 2 – 3 years.
 My current ballpark estimate: sometime between the second half of 2026 and the first half of 2027.

-Thanks to the recent DFARS 252.204-7012 “class deviation”, defense contractors are required to implement and maintain NIST SP 800-171 revision 2 indefinitely.
+Thanks to a 2024 DFARS 252.204-7012 class deviation, defense contractors are required to implement and maintain NIST SP 800-171 rev 2 indefinitely.

 Picture of Jacob Horne